Library Subset

 Defined.

 We end the "proof" with Defined instead of Qed, so that the definition we constructed remains visible.
 This contrasts to the case of ending a proof with Qed, where the details of the proof are hidden afterward.
+(More formally, Defined marks an identifier as transparent, allowing it to be unfolded; while Qed marks an identifier as opaque, preventing unfolding.)
 Let us see what our proof script constructed.

 Print pred_strong4.